Tell Zurghul

-Tell Zurghul, also spelled Tell Surghul, is an archaeological site in Dhi Qar Governorate (Iraq).
-It lies on an ancient canal leading from Lagash of which is lies 10 km to the south-east.
+Tell Zurghul (also spelled Tell Surghul, rarely Surghûl, Zerghul, or Zerghûl) is an archaeological site in Dhi Qar Governorate (Iraq).
 Its ancient name was the cuneiform read as Niĝin (or Nina or Ninua).
 The city god was Nanshe (Nanše), who had temples there (E-sirara) and at nearby Girsu.
 She was the daughter of Enki and sister of Ningirsu and Nisaba.
-Niĝin, along with the cities of Girsu and Lagash, was part of the State of Lagash in the later part of the 3rd Millennium BC.
+Her husband Nindara was also worshiped at the site.